mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // listType=atomic
   CapacityPools []CapacityPool

+  // Mixins defines the mixins available for devices and capacity pools
+  // in the ResourceSlice.
+  //
+  // +optional
+  Mixins ResourceSliceMixins
+}

+// ResourceSliceMixins defines mixins for the ResourceSlice. type ResourceSliceMixins struct {
-  // DeviceMixins represents a list of device mixins, i.e. a collection of
+  // Device represents a list of device mixins, i.e. a collection of
   // shared attributes and capacities that an actual device can "include"
   // to extend the set of attributes and capacities it already defines.
   //